 Bord na Móna carried out a baseline ecological survey of all of its properties in 2009-2012 and developed habitat maps.
-Additional ecological walk-over surveys and visits have taken place at Begnagh Bog in 2021 to inform rehabilitation planning and habitat maps have been updated, where required.
-This rehabilitation plan is informed by the original baseline survey as well as subsequent site walk-over surveys and visits, and updates to baseline data.
+As part of this exercise, Derryshannoge Bog was surveyed in 2012.
+A survey also took place in December of 2022, in advance of the preparation of this rehabilitation plan.
+Habitat maps have been updated, where required.
+This rehabilitation plan is informed by the original baseline survey as well as subsequent confirmatory site walk-over surveys and visits, and updates to baseline data.

-Habitat mapping followed best-practise guidance from Smith et al. (2011).
+Habitat mapping followed best practice guidance from Smith et al. (2011).
 Map outputs including all habitat maps and target notes were produced using GIS software application packages (ArcGIS).
 General marginal habitats and other habitats that had not been modified significantly by industrial peat extraction were classified using Fossitt et al. (2000).
-Plant nomenclature for vascular plants follows Stace (2010), while mosses and liverworts nomenclature follows identification keys published by the British Bryological Society (2010).
-A more detailed Bord na Móna classification system was developed for classifying pioneer cutaway habitats as Fossitt categories were deemed not to be detailed enough for cutaway bog (much of cutaway bog could be classified as Cutover Bog - PB4).
+Plant nomenclature for vascular plants follows Stace (2019), while mosses and liverworts nomenclature follows identification keys published by the British Bryological Society (2010).
+A more detailed Bord na Móna classification system was previously developed for classifying pioneer cutaway habitats as Fossitt categories were deemed not to be detailed enough for cutaway bog (much of cutaway bog could be classified as Cutover Bog - PB4).
 Much of the pioneer cutaway vegetation is still at an early stage of its development and cannot be assigned to Fossitt Level 3 categories yet.
+A site visit was used to categorise any changes in habitat extent at Derryshannoge in 2022.

-A detailed ecological baseline survey report for Begnagh Bog is contained in Appendix II.
+A detailed ecological survey report for Derryshannoge Bog is contained in Appendix II.